Before we learn Embedded System, lets learn:

-Laser Printers are using embedded systems to manage various aspect of the printing.
+Laser Printers are one of the examples of Embedded Systems which uses embedded systems to manage various aspect of the printing.
 Apart from performing the main task of printing, it has to take user inputs, manage communication with the computer system, to handle faults, and sense papers left on the tray, etc.

 Here, the main task of the microprocessor is to understand the text and control the printing head in such a way that it discharges ink where it is needed.